arangodb/arangodb/Documentation/Books/Manual/Tutorials/Kubernetes/EKS.md

 **NodeInstanceType**: Choose an instance type for your worker nodes.
 For this test we went with the default `t2.medium` instances.

-**NodeImageId**: Dependent on the region, there are two image Ids for boxes with and wothout GPU support.
+**NodeImageId**: Dependent on the region, there are two image Ids for boxes with and without GPU support.

 | Region    | without GPU           | with GPU              |
 |-----------|-----------------------|-----------------------|